daleigehhh/gitskills/README.md

-burgendy red looming in your eyes
+burgundy red looming in your eyes